Wyze Cam Pan is Joining the WyzeCam FamilyBy - 05/30/2018

 If you have an erratic schedule, a better solution is to create a geofencing rule using IFTTT.
 Wyze Cam’s IFTTT channel is new, but it offers several triggers and actions including actions that will turn on/off push notifications and on/off detection.
 For example, you can create an Applet that turns off motion detection when you’re home and a second one that turns motion back on when you leave.
 While IFTTT’s geofencing ability is not as reliable as a native geofencing feature, you can turn on push notifications that will let you know if your Applet ran successfully.

 If you want manual control over your camera, that happens from the app where you can turn your cameras on and off and turn detection (motion, sound, etc.) on and off on a per camera basis.
-You can also turn push notifications off, but doing so will affect all of your Wyze Cam cameras.
+You can also turn push notifications off.
+You can turn off notifications for all cameras (Account > Notifications) or for individual cameras.

 Wyze Cam has done it again.
 They managed to produce an incredible camera for an incredible price.